ucsd-ccbb/MPN_atlas_methods/RNA Editing Analysis.md

 			-b stdin \
 			> $workspace/"$sample"_rna_edit.final.vcf

-		# TODO: Doesn't it seem like these files could use better names?

-There is now a suite of vcf files for each sample.
+There is now a suite of vcf files for each sample to be used in further analysis.

-# TODO: Ask Adam what has replaced Annovar!

 ## Software References